-30.4 A person has documentary possession of goods or intangibles if:
+28.4 30.4 A person has documentary possession of goods or intangibles if:

-- (a) it has physical possession of a document of title to them (for instance, a bill of lading, a bearer security or a negotiable instrument); and - (b) that document is either made out to bearer or made in favour of the person concerned (whether initially or by endorsement). - 30.5 A person who has possession of charged assets does not lose that possession only because: - (a) the assets are taken from it without its consent; or - (b) the assets are sub-charged by that person to someone other than the chargor with the consent of the chargor; or - (c) the assets are delivered to the chargor for the purpose of sale and on the basis that the net proceeds of sale are held on trust for the chargee.
+- (a) it has physical possession of a document of title to them (for instance, a bill of lading, a bearer security or a negotiable instrument); and - (b) that document is either made out to bearer or made in favour of the person concerned (whether initially or by endorsement). - 28.5 30.5 A person who has possession of charged assets does not lose that possession only because: - (a) the assets are taken from it without its consent; or - (b) the assets are sub-charged by that person to someone other than the chargor with the consent of the chargor; or - (c) the assets are delivered to the chargor for the purpose of sale and on the basis that the net proceeds of sale are held on trust for the chargee.

-31 Financial collateral charge
+29 31-Financial collateral charge

-- 31.1 A charge is a financial collateral charge if it arises under a security financial collateral arrangement. - 31.2 Security financial collateral arrangement has the meaning given to it in The Financial Collateral Arrangements (No 2) Regulations 2003 (SI 2003/3226) as amended from time to time.
+- 29.1 31.1 A charge is a financial collateral charge if it is created or arises under a security financial collateral arrangement. - 29.2 31.2 Security financial collateral arrangement has the meaning given to it in The Financial Collateral Arrangements (No 2) Regulations 2003 (SI 2003/3226) as amended from time to time.

-32 Rent deposit, Lloyds and central bank charges
+30 32 Rent deposit, Lloyds and central bank charges

-- 32.1 A rent deposit charge is a charge in favour of a landlord on a cash deposit given as security in connection with the lease of land. - 32.2 A Lloyd's charge is a charge created by a member of Lloyd's (within the meaning of the Lloyd's Act 1982) to secure its obligations in connection with its underwriting business at Lloyd's. - 32.3 A central bank charge is a charge which falls within section 252 of the Banking Act 2009, as amended from time to time.
+- 30.1 A rent deposit charge is a charge in favour of a landlord on a cash deposit given as security in connection with the lease of land. - 30.2 32.2 A Lloyd's charge is a charge created by a member of Lloyd's (within the meaning of the Lloyd's Act 1982) to secure its obligations in connection with its underwriting business at Lloyd's. - 30.3 32.3 A central bank charge is a charge which falls within section 252 of the Banking Act 2009, as amended from time to time.

-33 Registration procedure for charges
+31 Registration procedure for charges

-- 33.1 Where a UK business has created a charge (whether it is a registrable charge or an exempt charge), the chargee, the chargor or a person acting on behalf of either of them (a registrant) may deliver to the registrar: - (a) a certified copy of the document which created the charge (or, if there is no such document, evidence of the creation of the charge); and - (b) a document specifying: - (i) the registered name and number of the chargor; - (ii) the name of the chargee; - (iii) the date of creation of the charge; and - (iv) whether the charge is expressed to cover all, or substantially all, of the present and future assets of the chargor. - 33.2 The certified copy of the document which created the charge can be redacted to omit: - (a) personal information relating to an individual (other than the name of the individual); - (b) the number or other identifier of a bank or securities account; - (c) a signature. - 33.3 The charge becomes registered on receipt by the registrant of an email confirmation that the registrar has received those documents at a particular time.
-[It is intended that this will be automatic, and can happen outside business hours.] - 33.4 That confirmation is conclusive evidence that the charge has been duly registered and of the time of registration.
+- 33.1 Where a UK business has created a charge (whether it is a registrable charge or an exempt charge entered into a charge instrument (see part 2), the chargee, the charger or a person acting on behalf of either of them (a registrant) may deliver to the registrar: - (a) a certified copy of the document which created the charge instrument (or, if thereit is no such not a document, evidence of the creation of the charge); and - (b) a document specifying: - (i) the registered name and number of the chargor; - (ii) the name of the chargee; - (iii) the date of creation of the charge; and - (iv) whether the charge is expressed to cover all, or substantially all, of the present and future assets of the chargor. - 31.2 This can be done even if the charge concerned is an exempt charge. - 31.3 The certified copy of the document which created the charge instrument can be redacted to omit: - (a) personal information relating to an individual (other than the name of the individual); - (b) the number or other identifier of a bank or securities account; - (c) a signature. - 31.4 33.3 The charge becomes registered on receipt by As soon as reasonably practicable after receipt of those documents, the registrar will register them and will deliver to the registrant of an emailelectronic confirmation that the registrar has received those documents at a particular and the time of receipt.

+[It is intended that this will be automatic, and can happen outside business hours.]crucial that the chargee receives confirmation of registration as soon as the documents are delivered to the registrar.]